dani007200964/Shellminator/extras/Assets/DocuPages/installation_page.md

 Once you've installed the Arduino IDE, the next task is to install Shellminator.
 You can find detailed instructions [here](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library/).
 Please make sure to always strive for using the latest version to ensure you have the most stable version on your computer.

+## Arduino Installation Manually

+There are, unfortunately, times when the Library Manager is not available.
+This can happen for various reasons, such as wanting to install the library offline, or working in a corporate environment where the paths used by the Arduino IDE for installation are blocked.
+But don't worry!
+The libraries can still be installed in these situations, and we're here to help you through it.

 ## PlatformIO Installation